Residential income segregation: A behavioral model of the housing market: Numerical simulations

-The arrival of foreigners in the center leads to price growth in the most attractive locations, which makes them less appealing to high-income households.
-Indeed, recall from Section \ref{sec:demand} that households also value non-housing consumption, and so are willing to substitute the intrinsic attractiveness for cheaper locations where they can afford a higher consumption level.
+We consider the most equal income distribution as a benchmark (but the results are robust to the choice of the distribution).
+Figure \ref{fig:sim-quantities}B shows that the prices increase substantially in the area where the foreigners search, but also all over the city, especially in the peripheries.
+The arrival of foreigners in the center leads to price growth in the most attractive locations.
+In turn, the increase in prices makes these locations less appealing to high-income households.
+Indeed, recall from Section \ref{sec:demand} that households also value non-housing consumption, and so are willing to substitute the attractiveness for cheaper locations where they can afford a higher consumption level.
 As the high-income households move to less attractive locations, their bids push up the prices there as well.
 So middle-income households may decide to search in the least attractive locations, and the process cascades all over the city in the steady state.
+This implies that 1-agents (the poorest buyers) cannot afford buying properties even in the peripheries and are segregated out of the city, differently from the benchmark case without additional influx in Figure \ref{fig:distribution-housed}.
+(This is not shown explicitly here but can be checked in the replication files.)

-We could not find any direct empirical evidence on these conclusions.
-However, \cite{cvijanovic2015real} analyze the purchases of foreigners in the Paris housing market and show that foreigners crowd out residents, overpay and cause prices to increase in the most attractive locations. \cite{sa2016effect} finds that foreign investment in England and Wales has a positive causal effect on house price growth at different percentiles of the distribution, but she does not consider the spatial aspect.
-Finally, \cite{davids2017cape} analyze foreign property investment in Cape Town, and find some evidence that prices also increase in the suburbs where the foreigners do not buy.
+These conclusions are supported by indirect empirical evidence.
+For example, \cite{cvijanovic2018real} analyze the purchases of foreigners in the Paris housing market and show that foreigners crowd out residents, overpay and cause prices to increase in the most attractive locations. \cite{sa2016effect} finds that foreign investment in England and Wales has a positive causal effect on house price growth at different percentiles of the distribution, but she does not consider the spatial aspect.
 From a theoretical point of view, \cite{favilukis2017out} come to our same conclusions.
 They use an overlapping generations model in which heterogeneous households decide consumption, savings, labor supply, tenure status, and location.
 In equilibrium, the households anticipate the arrival of the foreigners (out-of-town home buyers), and adjust their decisions accordingly.